suryanarayanandv/Readme/README.md

 🐎.
 Currently on a Journey of Engineer.<br>
 🍁.
 Personal Interest on Software dev.<br>
 👀.
-Learning the Basics.<br>
+Learning the Intermediate.<br>
 🤴.
 Trying to Catch My Life Achievement.<br>
-🧐. <a href = "https://suryanarayanandv.github.io/suryanarayanandv.github.io">Checkout it out the weisite</a>
+🧐. <a href = "https://suryanarayanandv.github.io/suryanarayananwebsite/">Checkout my profile</a>
 .<br>
 .<br>
 .<br>